netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 --- back

 # Changes (to be deleted by RFC Editor)

+## From version 06 to version 07
+- All Shepperd comments.
+- Corrected missing period in YANG modules to avoid pyang warning.
+- Clarifies that all whitespaces are ignored.
+- Enhanced tracestate encoding guidance to explicitly mention commas (,) and equals (=) signs must be encoded per XML rules to avoid injection attacks.
+- Enhanced Security Considerations to clarify that meta-name and meta-value should not echo erroneous requests and that further processing should stop immediately when bad values are encountered.
+- Added clarification that Clients and servers MUST be prepared to handle special characters in tracestate values.

 ## From version 05 to version 06
 - We introduced a bug in the YANG model in version 03 as container was not needed per RFC 8791.